rust-lang/cargo/src/doc/build-script.md

 ```

 And there we go!
 This should complete our example of building some C code from a
-cargo package using the build script itself.
+Cargo package using the build script itself.
 This also shows why using a build
 dependency can be crucial in many situations and even much more concise!

 # Case study: Linking to system libraries